shieldwed/ansible-role-docker/README.md

 `false` for all subsequent runs.
 This allows to maintain the docker-compose states to be kept in the same template without being required to maintain two different templates with mostly the same content.

+The variable `service_config` allows to include a play book containing steps to be run after the initial `compose_file` has been place on the destination system but before it is started for the first time.
+This is a good opportunity to copy further required files, install packages or change configuration files.

+`systemd_service_name` specifies the name the systemd unit is saved as.
+This defaults to `docker-${name}`.

 License
 -------